arielgee/Sage-Like/.misc/tasks.md

 * timestamp in file name export (with the word 'export'?)
 * in preferences.js when disableElementTree() is true the buttons stil respond to mouse hover
 * check all setTimeout()'s          => ALL GOOD
+* show the infoBar when user hover over a folder.
+When opening the folder the infoBar will say 'press the shift key to drop item <b>in</b> folder.'
 ---

 ## Next